 Q&A: Government Finance Vet Dana Wade on Her New Role at Walker & Dunlop

-In her role with the Bethesda, Md.-based firm, Wade will also help drive the company’s affordable housing financing activities.
+In her role with the Bethesda, Md.-based firm, Wade will also help drive the company’s affordable housing financing activities, according to a prepared statement.

-While at the FHA, Wade implemented enhanced risk management for its $1.4 trillion portfolio, oversaw the agency’s mission of providing affordable housing for moderate and low-income households, and led an FHA team of more than 2,400 employees.
+While at the FHA, Wade implemented enhanced risk management for its $1.4 trillion portfolio, oversaw efforts to create affordable housing opportunities for moderate and low-income households, and led an FHA team of more than 2,400 employees.

 In addition to her work with the FHA, Wade served as the associate director at the Office of Management and Budget, where she led budget oversight for six executive branch agencies and held senior roles in Congress, including working as deputy staff director for the Senate Committee on Banking, Housing, and Urban Affairs.